 The Sustainable DC Omnibus Amendment Act of 2014 bans the use of food service products made of expanded polystyrene, commonly known as foam or StyrofoamTM, by all District businesses and organizations that serve food.
 Effective January 1, 2017, businesses and organizations that sell or serve food or beverages in the District must only use recyclable or compostable food service products.
-Learn more at doee.dc.gov/foam
+Mixed materials, such as paper bags with a plastic window and foil sandwich wraps with a paper lining, are banned from use (Appendix A).
+Learn more at doee.dc.gov/foodserviceware